DramaticCollaboration/doc.github.io/docs/synccms/deployment.md

       After local or LAN development is complete, formal deployment to the server requires a complete migration.
 1. ### **Program, database script, data directory**
 1. Export the database script and import it into the server database.
 1. Copy the data directory to the server, and modify the database.properties under the data directory according to the database information, among which the dbc.encryptPassword is the Encrypted database password.
-The encryption and decryption methods are in the com.publiccms.common.generator.PassowrdGenerator.java category under the publiccms-parent\publiccms\src\test\java directory of the PublicCMS program.
+The encryption and decryption methods are in the com.SyncCMS.common.generator.PassowrdGenerator.java category under the SyncCMS-parent\SyncCMS\src\test\java directory of the SyncCMS program.
 This category have main method that you can run directly.
 Input 1 then click enter then input password then click enter to get the encrypted password.
 Input 2 then click enter then input encrypted password then click enter to get the decrypted password.

    You can delete the” jdbc.encryptPassword” line , and add “jdbc.password={unencrypt password}”.